deplatt/GrinNet/Written Reports/Sprint 1/s1-planning-report.md

 ## Assignment
 - As a group: Updating requirements in the living document
+- Pranav:
-- Pranav: 1 Use Case
+    - 1 Use Case
+- Shibam:
-- Shibam: 1 Use Case
+    - 1 Use Case.
+    - Work on paper prototype with Anthony and Jeronimo.
+    - Work on the storyboard.
+- Jeronimo:
-- Jeronimo: 1 Use Case
+    - 1 Use Case.
+    - Work on paper prototype with Shibam and Anthony.
+    - Work Trello issues.
+- Deven:
-- Deven: 1 Use Case
+    - 1 Use Case.
+    - Review Storyboard.
+- Anthony:
-- Anthony: 1 Use Case
+    - 1 Use Case.
+    - Work on paper prototype with Shibam and Jeronimo.